I. OBJECTIVE & PURPOSE

 4. The vendor’s principal place of business, as represented by the vendor in its bid or reply, may be relied upon by the University without further inquiry.
 If the University determines that a vendor has misrepresented its principal place of business, the vendor’s bid, proposal or reply shall be rejected.

-5. For the purpose of paragraph (3)(a), “personal property” shall be defined as goods and commodities, but not real estate, intellectual property or services.
+5. For the purpose of paragraph (3)(a), “personal property” shall be defined as goods or commodities, but not real estate, intellectual property or services.

 (b) Preferences for Printing.
-When the University purchases printed materials by competitive solicitation pursuant to paragraph (2) of this regulation, a preference shall be provided Resident Vendors as follows:
+When the University acquires printed materials by competitive solicitation pursuant to paragraph (2) of this regulation, a preference shall be provided Resident Vendors as follows:

 1. If the lowest responsible and responsive bid received pursuant to an Invitation to Bid is from a vendor whose principal place of business is outside of Florida, then the University shall grant a preference to the lowest responsible and responsive Resident Vendor in the amount of five percent (5%) if the University has determined that the printing can be performed by the Resident Vendors at a level of quality comparable to that obtainable from the vendor submitting the lowest bid whose principal place of business is outside of Florida.